slyall/www-darkmere/content/linux.conf.au_guide.md

 * Keep an eye open for a newcomers session.
 They are often held on the Sunday.
 * The Wireless often won't work on the first day and some of the halls will always have blackspots.
-* A lot of attendees at the conference work for Hewlett Packard.
+* A lot of attendees at the conference work for Hewlett Packard or Redhat
 * Don't just go to stuff you know about
 * Not everybody is an unfit geek, many conference people are into cycling, martial arts, or other physical activities, if you want to do these send email to the mailing lists.
-* The above probably doesn't include "romantic" activities.
 * The main organiser will usually start acting odd under the pressure after a few days.
 * There have been problems with outbreaks of illness or food poisoning in the past, be sensible.
 * People will often wear shirts from previous years to show they have been coming to the conference forever.
 * The accommodation venues always carefully take photos to look nice.
-In reality you'll be staying in the "old" wing next to the busy road while the photos are of the new wing overlooking the park.
+In reality you'll be staying in the *old wing* next to the busy road while the photos are of the new wing overlooking the park.
 * A lot of people own Thinkpads or Macs
 * Some people run Windows on the computers, usually because it's a company laptop and they have to.